Rose-Yang1232/Yuwei_dojo/web-security/path-traversal-1/DESCRIPTION.md

     instructionText.className = 'calibrationInstruction';
     instructionText.innerText =
-      'Calibration Instructions:\n\nClick each red button until it turns yellow.\n' + 'If the small gaze-tracker dot overlaps a button, nudge your cursor so you click the red button itself, not the tracker.';
+      'Calibration Instructions:\n\nClick each red button until it turns yellow.\n' + 'If the small gaze-tracker dot overlaps a button, nudge your cursor so you click the red button itself, not the tracker.\n'+
+      'Ensure you are in a well-lit room and your face is clearly visible in the video in the top left';
     Object.assign(instructionText.style, {
       position: 'absolute', top: '10%', left: '50%',
       transform: 'translateX(-50%)', fontSize: '24px',